 Since the establishment of Glendower in 2017, the team has been solely and entirely dedicated to secondaries.
 Glendower believes that specialization offers a distinctive advantage and reduces potential conflicts and distractions.

 Glendower pursues a distinctive two-pronged strategy targeting LP fund portfolios and GP-led transactions to capitalize on the secondary market evolution.

-Glendower has an operational scale with over 75 professionals, an in-house database of over 1,500 funds, and over 450 fund managers.
+Glendower has an operational scale with over 90 professionals, an in-house database of 1,500 funds, and over 450 fund managers.
 Glendower systematically underwrites $5 million to $1 billion funds’ portfolios and single fund positions, providing comprehensive solutions for tail-end portfolios, complex private feeder portfolios, and difficult-to-value assets.

 Glendower has developed a reputation for being a reliable partner of choice for fund managers and investors due to its and its principals' long-standing experience in executing challenging transactions.
 Glendower underwrites GP-led transactions ranging from $100 million to $500 million, including assets sales, fund recapitalizations, strip sales, and spinouts.